Nilzor/build-variant-matrix/README.md

-# Build variant matrix selector
+# Build Variant Matrix Selector

 A plugin for Android Studio making it easier to select variants / flavors